fspoettel/blaupause/README.md

 #### css/scss

-The scss is divided in three main categories: *globals, locals & recipes*.
+The scss is divided in three main categories: *globals, locals & components*.
 Globals contain shared styles.
 The locals-folder is meant for page or module-specific styles.
 Recipes provide minimalistic implementations of common layout / UI patterns (some of them adapted from *inuit.css'* great implementations).

 The *globals*-folder is grouped in several sub-folders: